dmitrijivanenko/gokatas/README.md

 The main idea of this repository, is to understand the basics of Unit Testing in Golang.
 May be it will be useful for other in future, who will try to understand all techniques of testing.

-In this repository you will find all kind of difficulty examples.